HISTORIC ROAD

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Particularly in adverse weather conditions, near-natural paths can become muddy and slippery.
-You have to expect this kind of path impairment when you go on a hike.
+Especially in autumn, be aware that fallen leaves on the ground may conceal unevenness, roots, stones, or holes in the path.
+After storms, trees may still fall or branches may drop.
+Especially under adverse weather conditions, natural paths can have muddy and slippery sections.
+You must expect such trail impairments when hiking.

 Map